goodylili/goodylili.github.io/content/posts/Plotting_Rust_projects_using_Plotly.md

++++
+title = "Plotting Rust Projects using Plotly" date = "2023-04-26" author = "Ukeje Goodness" description = "Create customizable charts and graphs in your Rust project using the Plotly package for data-intensive projects."
+[taxonomies]
+tags = ["Rust", "development", "Tools", "Technical", "data"]
++++
+---

+_**[LogRocket](logrocket.com) made this piece possible.
+They provide AI-first session replay and analytics that shows you what's wrong.**_

 # Plotting Rust projects using Plotly
 [Plotly](https://igiagkiozis.github.io/plotly/content/plotly_rs.html) is a powerful data visualization tool that you can use to create stunning graphs, charts, and other visualizations for your Rust projects.
 Plotly is an open source package built on the popular [Plotly.js](https://plotly.com/javascript/) library that provides a high-level interface for creating interactive plots.